 RUST – At RUST you’ll be in denim heaven, but there is also some true vintage treasures, including purses and accessories.
 This place tends to lean a little newer, but it’s still worth the stop.
 115 Cajon St.

-If you’re really wanting to dig in and find a diamond in the rough, Redlands is also home to a few thrift stores!
+If you’re really wanting to dig in and find a diamond in the rough, Redlands is also home to a few thrift stores as well as an amazing turquoise shop!

 Please note, it will be very beneficial to double check Facebook and Yelp pages for hours prior to visits.
 Additionally, any shop that is an “antique mall” is made up of many different vendors who pay monthly rent, plus a commission to sell their wares within the antique mall.
 This means that large areas of the store can change wildly within a short time period if someone moves out and someone else moves in.